Musing in my Underoos

 Mom? … No, we’re on high alert here… I’ve got a blog post to write!
 Tyranny to poke at!
 Tyrants to barbeque!

 Uh… er … sorry.
-She gets like that some times.
+She gets like that sometimes.

 Uno momento por favor…. just thought of something…..